What is a Vascular malformation?

 In recent years, there is new evidence showing that most vascular malformations are associated with localized mutations in genes just in that part of the body (somatic mosaic mutations), which has opened up the possibility of using tablet medications for some very severe malformations that cannot be cured by endovascular treatment.

 The diagnosis may be suspected by your paediatrician or GP.
 The most useful tests for looking at a malformation to figure out its type and extent are ultrasound and MRI.
-At Sydney Aneurysm, we are happy to help you arrange the best tests for you or your child to make the diagnosis.
+At Sydney AVM, we are happy to help you arrange the best tests for you or your child to make the diagnosis.

 The most common and most effective treatment option is called sclerotherapy – where we inject medications directly into the malformation under ultrasound and X-ray guidance that can damage the abnormal cells that line the inside of the malformation.
 This results in an internal ‘scarring’ of the malformation – allowing it to shrink over several sessions and in many cases resulting in cure.
 For more complex malformation, a combination of sclerotherapy with embolization using coils, glue, or a lava-like liquid (Onyx) may be required.